Dustpancake/cicd-test/README.md

 # cicd-test
-test repository for jenkins builds
+test repository for jenkins (others in the future) builds